googleapis/python-compute/README.rst

 Authentication and Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This client library supports authentication via Google Application Default Credentials
+This client library supports authentication via `Google Application Default Credentials`_
-(see https://cloud.google.com/docs/authentication/production), or by providing a JSON
+, or by providing a JSON
 key file for a Service Account.
 See examples below.

 Google Application Default Credentials (ADC) is the recommended way to authorize and authenticate
 clients.
-For information on how to create and obtain Application Default Credentials,
-see https://cloud.google.com/docs/authentication/production.
-Here is an example of a client
+To learn how to create and obtain `Google Application Default Credentials`_.
+Here is an
-using ADC to authenticate:
+example of a client using ADC to authenticate:

 .. code-block:: python